lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 As we can see the classification problem is very biased (0 means non all-star and 1 means all-star), which makes sense given the number of players that make the all-star team vs the number of players who do not.

-Now it is important that we define the threshold for a player essentially making into the dataset.
-Given that some players get called up from the NBA development league (the G-league) throughout the season as team need requires.
-Therefore roughly a quarter of the season (20 games of the total 82 games) and 8 minutes per game (1/6th of a total individual game).
+Now it is important that we define the threshold for a player essentially making into the dataset, given that some players get called up from the NBA development league (the G-league) throughout the season as team need requires.
+I defined the 'importance threshold', essentially which players played enough minutes and enough games to be deemed worthy of being included in the analysis: roughly a quarter of the season (20 games of the total 82 games) and 8 minutes per game (1/6th of a total individual game).
 As you can also see, the same threshold was chosen for each season:
 ```python
 df14_20 = df14_20[df14_20['G']>20]
 df14_20 = df14_20[df14_20['MP']>8.0]